fiddlerwoaroof/jim/README.md

 should handle.
 If this is specified, you should either add functions with the corresponding name to the type or setup receivers that can handle the event using `addReceiver(receiver)`.

+Some of the example data comes from http://rtw.ml.cmu.edu/ppt/v+prep_svo-triples.txt.gz